fivance/WinFix/README.md

 ### 💡 Goal

 - ⚙️ Hardened, secure, and reproducible setup — built around privacy, performance, and minimalism.
-- 🔐 Secure by default: disables legacy components, noisy services, telemetry and so much more.
+- 🔐 Secure: disables legacy components, noisy services, telemetry and so much more.

 ➡️ A fully optimized, secured, and ready-to-use Windows system — zero manual tweaks needed.